Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Examples

 The closed genus $g$ curve $H$ does not satisfy Assumption \ref{ass:affinecase}, so our main results do not apply to it.
 However, it is instructive to consider the leading-order mirrors $(Y^0,W_0)$ to the blowup $X$ of $\PP^1\times\PP^1\times\C$ along $H\times 0$ and $(Y,W_0^H)$ to the curve $H$ itself.
 Indeed, in this case the additional instanton corrections (i.e., virtual counts of configurations that include exceptional rational curves in $\tilde{V}$) are expected to only have a mild effect on the mirror: specifically, they should not affect the topology of the critical locus, but merely deform it in a way that can be accounted for by corrections to the mirror map.
 We will return to this question in a forthcoming paper.

 The zero set of the leading-order superpotential $W_0^H=-v_0+w_1+w_2+w_3+w_4$ is the union of the compact toric surfaces $D_{a,b}$, $0<a<p$, $0<b<q$, with a single noncompact surface $S\subset Y$, which can be thought of as a smoothing (or partial smoothing) of the union $S_0$ of the noncompact toric divisors of $Y$.
+(There may also be new critical points which do not lie over $0$; we shall not discuss them.)

 Here again, an easy calculation in the toric affine charts shows that the singular locus of $(W_0^H)^{-1}(0)$ (i.e., the pairwise intersections of components and the possible self-intersections of $S$) forms a configuration of $3g-3$ $\PP^1$'s meeting at triple points.
 Combinatorially, this configuration is obtained from the planar graph $\Pi_0$ by deleting all the unbounded edges, then inductively collapsing the bounded edges that connect to univalent vertices and merging the edges that meet at bivalent vertices (see Figure~\ref{fig:W0Hcrit} right); this can be understood as a sequence of tropical modifications turning $\Pi_0$ into a closed genus $g$ tropical curve (i.e., a trivalent graph without unbounded edges).